 When to go

-The zebra migration begins when the rains begin to fall- usually around the end of November to early December.
+The zebra migration in Botswana begins when the rains start to fall- usually around the end of November to early December.

 The best time to visit the Makgadikgadi Pans National Park, depends on the kind of experience you’re looking for.
 The pans itself is only accessible during the dry season - from March to October.
 When the glaring white surface spreads so far that you can see the curvature of the earth.
 This season includes peak winter days with sunny and warm daylight hours, but the nights are extremely cold.
 However, from August to November - windy weather sets in, with October being the hottest month - the wildebeest and herd of zebra migrates slowly towards the Boteti River in anticipation of the rains.